 Sage Bambino Plus Review

-Discount Code at Sage Appliances – at the time of writing I have a discount code that Sage Appliances have provided for coffee blog readers – but I’m only permitted to send the code via email, I can’t publish it here.
+Discount Code at Sage Appliances – at the time of writing I have a discount code that Sage Appliances have provided for coffee blog readers – however I’m only permitted to send the code via email, I can’t publish it here.
 Join my “brew time” mailing list here, and then drop me an email – if the code is still active I’ll email it to you directly.

 These forms of reviews are largely based on science, and from reading the marketing blurb, and contain extremely little (if anything) in terms of genuine, valuable user feedback.

-The reviews I write are genuine user reviews I’ve created of the coffee machines, espresso coffee machines, coffee grinders, coffee brewers etc., that I’ve first used for long enough to allow me to create true user reviews.
+The reviews I write are real user reviews I’ve created of the coffee machines, espresso coffee machines, coffee grinders, coffee brewers etc., that I’ve first used for long enough to allow me to create true user reviews.

 My Sage Bambino Plus Review.